Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/camera-stacking.md

 ![Removing a Camera from a Camera Stack](Images/camera-stack-reorder.png)

 1. Create a Camera Stack that contains more than one Overlay Camera.
-For instructions, see [Adding a Camera to a Camera Stack](#adding-a-camera-to-a-camera-stack).
+For instructions, refer to [Adding a Camera to a Camera Stack](#adding-a-camera-to-a-camera-stack).
 2. Select the Base Camera in the Camera Stack.
 3. In the Camera Inspector, scroll to the Stack section.
 4. Use the handles next to the names of the Overlay Cameras to reorder the list of Overlay Cameras.